sctlcd/jquery-1/README.md

-# jQuery
+# jQuery - 1

 using jQuery library

+### Install the latest version of jQuery with the npm CLI command:
+> npm install jquery